fakeranderson/web_scraper/README.md

 ## Usage

 Open the standalone folder.
-If on Windows, then just double-click GenerateTitles.bat, or if on a good operating system just run GenerateTitles.sh, then a file called "title_descriptions.txt" will appear in the directory with the goods.
+If on Windows just double-click GenerateTitles.bat, or if on a good operating system just run GenerateTitles.sh, then a file with the goods called "title_descriptions.txt" will appear shortly in the same directory.
 There's some junk still in there, but this should be enough to end this nightmare.

 ## License